Skip to main content

 " Untie their ropes and give them a guest's welcome while I talk to their men."

-He walked out stealing a last glimpse at her and whispering to his general.
+He walked out, stealing a last glimpse at her and whispering to his general.

 Back in the hall where the women were captive, they were given bread and wine.
 Everyone was blessing the new king for his act of generosity.
 She could not help remembering his warm stares.

-"Roxanne my dear! have this delicious bread! what are you thinking?"
+"Roxanne, my dear!
+Have this delicious bread!
+What are you thinking?"

-" Nothing Meredith."
+" Nothing, Meredith."

 " I am sure it's something you can tell your friend dearly."

-" Well I may be wrong but I think..."
+" Well, I may be wrong, but I think..."

 Their conversation was interrupted by a guard.

-" So your name is Roxanne and your father is a baron they tell me."
+" So your name is Roxanne, and your father is a baron, they tell me."

 She stood silent.
 Feet away.
 Bowing before the king.

-"My heart belongs to no one My Lord.
+"My heart belongs to no one, My Lord.
 I am willing to do anything my father decides."

 " Thank you!
-I am going on a conquest down south and when I return I shall make you mine Roxanne."
+I am going on a conquest down south, and when I return, I shall make you mine, Roxanne."

 A year passed by as the Emperor returned victoriously and sent a proposal and gifts to her father.
 He readily agreed to make his daughter the emperor's chief wife.
 The wedding followed.
 They travelled to Macedon together to meet his mother as his wife.
-Like her son, Olympias too was mesmerized by her beauty and humble nature.
-Before long he wanted to start exploring further southeast to pursue his dreams.
+Like her son, Olympias too was mesmerised by her beauty and humble nature.
+Before long, he wanted to start exploring further southeast to pursue his dreams.

 " Roxanne, do you want to come with me on my next conquest and exploration?
-We can see the world together my Love!"
+We can see the world together, my Love!"

 " Where are we going, my Lord?"
-She who had never travelled beyond her hometown in Bactria and the palaces at Macedon was excited.
+She, who had never travelled beyond her hometown in Bactria and the palaces at Macedon, was excited.

 Alexander and Roxanne were painted by Pietro Rotari.
 Source: Wikipedia

 They travelled together for years, to India and central Asia.
 He married two more royals, Daughters of an enemy he killed, but his heart and time belonged to Roxanne.
 She was his soul mate.
-He continued wars and conquests as she stayed in Babylon and Macedon praying for him and waiting to see him.
-Four years passed by since their marriage and she was pregnant and with his mother under her care in Macedon.
+He continued wars and conquests as she stayed in Babylon and Macedon, praying for him and waiting to see him.
+Four years had passed by since their marriage, and she was pregnant and with his mother under her care in Macedon.
 He did not know if the child was a son and heir or a princess.

 All through her thirty-three years of life, she struggled to find a place beside her husband through his difficult dreams and to protect her son from traitors.
-She gave up her life supporting Alexander of Macedon to become Alexander the Great in history yet people do not know her name or the sacrifices she made to maintain a life she never chose in the first place.
+She gave up her life supporting Alexander of Macedon to become Alexander the Great in history, yet people do not know her name or the sacrifices she made to maintain a life she never chose in the first place.

 Popular posts from this blog